cryptk/kubernetes-mimic/README.md

 `kubectl apply -f ./deploy/manifests/namespace`

-2. Generate SSL certificates used for communication between the kubernetes API layer and the webhook:
+2. Generate SSL certificates used for communication between the kubernetes API layer and the webhook.
+Please note that this script presently has no provisions for setting the context or kubeconfig location:

 `./deploy/scripts/webhook-create-signed-cert.sh --service mimic --secret mimic-certs --namespace mimic`

-3. Add the CA Bundle for the generated certificate to the mutating webhook configuration
+3. Add the CA Bundle for the generated certificate to the mutating webhook configuration.
+Please note that this script presently has no provisions for setting the context or kubeconfig location:

 `./deploy/scripts/webhook-patch-ca-bundle.sh ./deploy/manifests/templates/mutatingwebhookconfiguration.yaml ./deploy/manifests/mutatingwebhookconfiguration-cabundle.yaml`